TJEmsley/PiTFT-Button-Monitor/README.md

 # Setup
 put PiTFT_Buttons.py.txt in the pi/home directory and rename it PiTFT_Buttons.py

-Now add the below lines to /etc/rc.local at the end of the file just before the exit 0 line
+Now add the below lines to /etc/rc.local at the end of the file just before the "exit 0" line

-  \# launch the PiFTF button monitor python /home/pi/PiTFT_Buttons.py
+          # launch the PiFTF button monitor
+          python /home/pi/PiTFT_Buttons.py